-Here’s why we just don’t care about the Oscars (and all awards shows) anymore
+We just don’t care about the Emmys (and all awards) anymore

-Your local multiplexes might be in the middle of their February slump, but the Oscars are gearing up for their annual message that film is very important, with an onslaught of trophies for cultural touchstones that will be forgotten about this time next year.
+Your local multiplexes are in the middle of their summer blockbusters and the Emmys are gearing up for their annual message that TV shows are very important, with an onslaught of trophies for cultural touchstones that will be forgotten about this time next year.

-Awards season is in full steam, and the Academy is here to remind you that if you don’t sit down for five hours each year to watch some crusty white dudes celebrate a handful of outdated biopics that only critics and 50-year-olds went to see, then cinema as an artform may as well pack it up and roll out.
+Meanwhile, the Motion Picture Academy thinks if you don’t sit down for five hours each year to watch some crusty white dudes celebrate a handful of outdated biopics that only critics and 50-year-olds went to see, then cinema as an artform may as well pack it up and roll out.

 Hey, Academy.
 That ain’t it.